kpi-tuke/yajco/README.md

 # Getting started #

-You can start using YAJCo parser generator tool by following the steps descibed below.
+You can start using YAJCo parser generator tool by following the steps described below.
 If you prefer to use existing more complex examples follow instructions in the [examples project](https://github.com/kpi-tuke/yajco-examples).

 ## Maven builds ##

 **Recommended way of using YAJCo is within Maven project.** YAJCo tool consists of plenty modules and dependencies, which can be bothersome to include in project otherwise.
 If you have not used Maven builds in Java, you need to [download and install Maven](http://maven.apache.org/) and we recommend to get to know a little about how Maven works.

 ### Prepare Java Maven project ###
 Create simple Java Maven project.
-You can use following command or use any of your prefered IDE.
+You can use following command or use any of your preferred IDE.
 ```bash
 mvn archetype:create
   -DgroupId=sk.tuke.yajco.example